Preparing a property in an effective way prior to making it available to rent can help landlords to secure a quality tenant and a great rental return.

 Choose a power shower over an electric one as they tend to scale up less, are more reliable and typically do not need to be replaced as frequently so will save you money in the long run.
 Your tenants will appreciate a good shower too.

 Built-in wardrobes in bedrooms add value and, with a fresh lick of paint, can be made to look as good as new at any time.
 It can also save you having to buy and replace standalone wardrobes in furnished properties.

 Paving a small garden is a good way to ensure it is easier to maintain.
 It also means you don’t need to maintain it during void periods or have the cost of providing equipment such as a lawnmower.
 It’s more convenient for your tenants too.

-For more information on making the most of your property on the rental market,book a rental valuation and speak to your local property expert.
+For more information and tips for letting property or making the most of your property on the rental market, book a rental valuation and speak to your local property expert.

 If you're looking to let or sell your property, we can help.
 Get in touch with your local branch or book in for a property valuation.